 Bexarotene topical Side Effects

-Commonly reported side effects of bexarotene topical include: contact dermatitis, dermatological disease, pruritus, and skin rash.
+Commonly reported side effects of bexarotene topical include: contact dermatitis, disorder of integument, pruritus, and skin rash.
 Other side effects include: exfoliative dermatitis, and maculopapular rash.
 See below for a comprehensive list of adverse effects.

 Applies to bexarotene topical: topical gel/jelly.